 This incident became known as 9/11, as it happened on the morning of September 11, 2001, when nineteen terrorists who were part of the al-Qaeda, Islamist extremist network, hijacked four California-bound commercial aircraft shortly after their departures from airports in Boston, Massachusetts; Newark, New Jersey; and Washington, DC.
 The purpose of these hijackings was to use the planes in a coordinated attack when the hijackers intentionally flew two Boeing 767 planes into the Twin Towers of the World Trade Centre, within minutes of each other, and another into the Pentagon in Arlington, Virginia.
 The fourth plane was also to be used in an attack but passengers and crew members on that plane learned about the other hijackings through telephone calls and launched a counterattack.
 When the passengers attempted to break into the cockpit, the hijack pilot, who had changed course towards Washington DC, crashed the plane into a field in Somerset County, Pennsylvania, near the town of Shanksville.

 Nearly 2,996 people were killed on that day, the single largest loss of life resulting from a foreign attack on American soil, and the greatest single loss of rescue personnel in American history.
 This included close to 350 firemen and 100 police and emergency workers, and the 157 people on board the two planes.
 It also included over 6,000 people injured on the day, although many thousands also suffered from health problems related to respiratory disease and cancer as an after effect of the attack.
+A plaque commemorates those from the emergency services killed.

 The 9/11 attack wasn’t the first attack on the building.
 On February 26, 1993, Islamist terrorists drove a van loaded with approximately 1,200 pounds of explosives into the public parking garage beneath the World Trade Centre.
 They escaped before the bomb exploded at 12.18 p.m.
 The blast killed six adults and an unborn child.
 More than a thousand occupants and emergency responders were injured but the building remained intact.